 Your resume should be easy to read.
 Bullet points can really help to increase the readability of your resume.
 While adding bulleted accomplishments, make sure to quantify your achievements and keep the text to just a few key points.
 For example, instead of merely stating “Increased sales of a new product”, try using numbers to quantify it, such as “Increased sales of a new product by 50% over a period of 3 months.”
 By including either a dollar amount or a percentage to give solid numbers to your accomplishments, it will help employers understand the significance of your work.

-However, if you’re a fresh graduate with no mentionable experience, you should read How to Write a Resume When You’re Just Out of College
+However, if you’re a fresh graduate with no mentionable experience, you should read How to Write a Resume When You’re Just Out of College.

 If you have an engineering specialization and many years of experience, it’s very likely you can come up with a number of key projects that you've worked on over the years.
 These should be highlighted on your engineering resume.
 If this causes your resume to be too long (over two pages), a separate sheet for your project list can be an effective solution.
 The projects should be listed with the names of your employers or clients.
 Every project should have a brief, single-sentence description of your job function, or what you did to serve on the project, as well as any quantifiable results of the project.
+If you’re not a seasoned engineer, including personal side projects you’ve worked on would be a plus as well.

 Your resume should be captivating, but it should never be deceptive or misleading.
 It is never a good idea to lie on your resume.
 Employers will have ways of finding out whether you are embellishing facts or even if they find out much later that you have been untruthful, the outcome will not be good